 Consequences of Ignoring a DNR Order

 The process and guidelines for establishing a DNR order can vary by state.
-That said, should a medical professional or other emergency responder willingly ignore or dismiss a valid DNR order, the consequences can be significant, resulting not only in legal fees and insurance settlements but also an emotionally charged and often very public experience.
+That said, should a medical professional or other emergency responder willingly ignore or dismiss a valid DNR order, the consequences can be significant, resulting not only in legal fees and insurance settlements but also in an emotionally charged and often very public experience.

-In cases where a patient does express their wishes to arrange a DNR order but his or her physician is unwilling to honor this ethical and legal commitment to the patient’s wishes, the physician has an obligation to arrange for or help otherwise facilitate the transfer of care of the person to another licensed practitioner.
+In cases where a patient does express their wishes to arrange a DNR order but his or her physician is unwilling to honor this ethical and legal commitment to the patient’s wishes, the physician has an obligation to arrange for or help otherwise facilitate the transfer of care of the patient to another licensed practitioner.

-As such, first responders must remain vigilant when assessing a patient for care and make sure to check for identification or indications of a standing DNR order.
 This helps protect and honor the patient’s wishes, as well as the mental well-being of the responder who may otherwise have to withdraw life-saving measures after beginning care.

 An Important Conversation

 There are so many different considerations when it comes to DNR orders.
-The request that first responders “do not resuscitate” a person who stops breathing or enters cardiac arrest can be a confusing and difficult decision for their loved ones to understand — especially if they’re finding out from a health care provider at the height of an emergency.
+The request that first responders “do not resuscitate” a person who stops breathing or enters cardiac arrest can be a confusing and difficult decision for their loved ones to understand — especially if they’re finding out from a healthcare provider at the height of an emergency.

-By conducting research and speaking with professionals who can answer your and your family members’ questions, you can make the most informed decisions for all your health care and treatment needs.
+By conducting research and speaking with professionals who can answer your and your family members’ questions, you can make the most informed decisions for all your healthcare and treatment needs.

-For more in-depth dives into important topics and considerations surrounding the life-saving nature of CPR, follow us on linked in.
+For more in-depth dives into important topics and considerations surrounding the life-saving nature of CPR, follow us on LinkedIn.